-This is the first exhibition featuring Color Field painting to be held in Japan.
-With focus on nine artists involved in Color Field, it introduces works dating mainly from the 1960s onwards.
+Featuring works from the Mirvish Collection, which is internationally renowned for its Color Field paintings, this is the first exhibition to be held in Japan with focus on nine artists involved in Color Field and introducing distinguished works dating from the 1960s onwards.
 These artists each explored the relationship between color and painting in their own way, and in that process, many of them attained painting techniques of their own.
-Use of shaped canvases with irregular forms, staining the canvas with paint, spraying color on with a spray gun, etc.—these unfamiliar techniques opened up new horizons in painting.
+Using shaped canvases with irregular forms, staining the canvas with paint, spraying color on with a spray gun, etc.—these unfamiliar techniques opened up new horizons in painting.

 Jack Bush, Anthony Caro, Friedel Dzubas, Helen Frankenthaler, Morris Louis, Kenneth Noland, Jules Olitski, Larry Poons, Frank Stella